 Creating a bespoke rug can be fun.
 Tell us about one that you’ve done that you love.

-I created this geometric, color-blocked design for a client’s living room that is a subtle yet striking piece of artistry that was the centrepiece for the entire room.
+I created this geometric, colour-blocked design for a client’s living room that is a subtle yet striking piece of artistry that was the centrepiece for the entire room.